shareefmx/GlobalLogic_.NET_Project/README.md

 System Requirements :-
 To use this Employee Management System, the following system requirements are essential:
-Microsoft Visual Studio
+Microsoft Visual Studio,
-Windows Operating System
+Windows Operating System,
-C# and .NET Framework
+C# and .NET Framework,
 Microsoft Azure Account for data storage and management

 Conclusion :-